PaulKi1/Thesis_Final/README.md

 # Thesis Paul Kielhorn

 Below is a quick running code if replication is desired.
 All of this is the code used for my Thesis: "Empirical Analysis of Implied Volatility Scaling in Single-Stock Leveraged ETF Options"
+As a summary, **scripts** contains the simple runners.
+The codes are in **src** / can be accessed easily from the imported packages for each runner in **scripts**.

-Note: Chapters 4-5 of the main paper (Leung and Sircar 2015) were also used for analysis but are not in this repo
+#Note: Chapters 4-5 of the main paper (Leung and Sircar 2015) were also used for analysis but are not in this repo.
+Generative AI has been used for the development of this codebase

 ## Quick Start